nzzdev/Storytelling-Styleguide/pages/style/principles-2.md

 - to provide context that is not included in the dataset
 - when it can be a replacement for a lot of text or an image that will crowd or disturb the visual hierarchy

+#### Do not use illustration
+- as a decorative element to fill up empty space in a chart
+- as the focal point of a visualization

 Remember to try and reuse illustrations or icons to create consistency across our illustrative works

  ```image